 I am now in my second week of summer vacation and only one adult has expressed to me her jealousy over my two months off.
-This probably has less to do with what I hope is growing appreciation for teachers and their work in the wake of walk-outs and other public awareness of our conditions, and more to do with the fact that I have rarely left the house and avoid conversation on those occasions when I do.
+This probably has less to do with what I hope is growing appreciation for teachers and their work in the wake of remote learning and other public awareness of our conditions, and more to do with the fact that I have rarely left the house and avoid conversation on those occasions when I do.

 The comment came during one of the last days of school.
 I’d organized a breakfast for my class and a couple of parents asked if I needed help.
 Never one to turn down such an offer, I had three diligent assistants, each of whom had been in the room previously and attended class field trips.

 “Looking forward to your summer off?” one of them asked me.
 Not so much a question as a kind of conspiratorial wink shared between adults who spend time with kids.
 A nicer way of saying, “Bet you’re sick of this, huh?”